CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Deliver 25 Dust and 10 Wood, defeat 5 Ardia
 - **Rewards:** 1 Wooden Key, opening Ardi-beasts in Mama Tree
 - **Recommendations:** Up to you.
 Pretty straightforward!

+### Little Forest Lake - LF

+- **Location:** Luciola Forest
+- **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Deliver 20 River Grass and 10 River Stones
+- **Rewards:** 1 Wooden Chest
+- **Recommendations:** As it please you.
+Just remember that if you do Raina Surface Camp, you may at one point want 1,000 River Stones or more, and you may regret spending any before that sum is accrued.
+(The weapons you can craft with the River Stones are beautiful.)

 ### Local Shrine - Gansu